ibm-cloud-architecture/eda-tech-academy/docs/lab2/lab2-sol.md

 # Lab 2 solution

 ### Developing the Topology in test class

-Continuing test with the TopolofyTestDriver, you will implement the topology with the same structure, in the class TestStoreAggregation.java.
+Continuing test with the TopolofyTestDriver, you will implement the topology with the same structure as before, in the class [TestStoreAggregation.java]().
 Here what the topology needs to do

 *